hapax/hapax.github.io/assets/simple-physics.md

 the best way to avoid foolish subestimates is to *sanity check* them.
 Compare to things you know, or *manipulate* your guess until you can make that comparison.
-For instance, if you guess that the Canadian budget is CAD$10^{14}$, and you know Canada's population is around $30$ million, you see that is equivalent to spending CAD$3$ million on each person.
+For instance, if you estimate that Canada's budget is CAD$10^{14}$, and you know the population is around $30$ million, means the government is spending CAD$3$ million on each person.
 That seems like way too much!

 This draws attention to an oft-neglected aspect of Fermi